Skittss/FourierSketcher/README.md

 # Export
 - Framerate: points per second.
 Can use n points and framerate to calculate playback duration
 - Resolution/Point scale settings
+- Points rendered can give a percentage progress